 On reaching the landing there are more family portraits.
 The double doors opposite the stairs led to the private bedrooms of Charles and Edith.

 On the ground floor is a collection of ceramics including a fine Compagnie des Indes part dinner and dessert service, opulently decorated with the Cowan coat of arms.
-These date back to the beginning of the family’s fortunes when Alexander Stewart married wealthy heiress Mary Cowan.
+These date back to the beginning of the family’s fortunes when Alexander Stewart married wealthy heiress Mary Cowan in 1737.

 Bedroom Suite - Florence, Rome and Naples

-The East Stairs lead to the Chapel and the east end of the house, which at one point was where the Marquess and Marchioness had their private rooms.
+The East passage leads to the Chapel, which at one point was where the Marquess and Marchioness had their private rooms.

-The beautiful Chapel is still used every month, by the family, for communion service.
+The beautiful Chapel is still used every month by the family and visitors, for a communion service.
 A place of celebration and mourning, the Chapel has hosted the family’s marriages, christenings and funerals and has been an integral part of life at Mount Stewart.